unterpunkt9/Odin_Gamelift/README.md

 	]
 }
 ```
-Click Next->Save Changes and go back to the user.
+Click Next > Save Changes and go back to the user.
 Add the created policy and the user is ready to be used by the agent.

-#### Gamelift Location and Fleet
+### Gamelift Location and Fleet
 Navigate to [Amazon Gamlift Servers](https://eu-central-1.console.aws.amazon.com/gameliftservers/dashboard) and create a custom Location for your AnywhereFleet.
 ![Location](Documentation/Location.jpg)